Industrial High School (West Palm Beach, Florida)

 Industrial High School is a former high school located at 800 11th St., West Palm Beach, Florida.
 The building is currently used by U. B. Kinsey/Palmview Elementary School.
 It opened in 1914 as the first high school for African Americans in Palm Beach County; the last class graduated in 1950, when a new school for African Americans, Roosevelt Junior-Senior High School, opened.
 It was the "center of attention" for the black community "that straddled Tamarind Avenue."
 (See Northwest Historic District.)
+The school is part of the Florida Black Heritage Trail.

+A notable teacher at Industrial High School was Charles Stebbins Jr. While white teachers in Palm Beach County who served for at least five years received a raise of $25 per month in 1941, no additional compensation was not offered to African American teachers who met that qualification.
+Consequently, the Palm Beach County Teachers Association filed a federal lawsuit, with Stebbins volunteering his name for the litigation.
+Stebbins was fired but then offered his job back for $500 if he dropped the lawsuit.
+He refused to do so but instead worked at a restaurant in New York when the judge ruled in his favor later in 1941, so Stebbins did not personally benefit from the litigation's outcome.
+University of Florida professor Kevin McCarthy argued that this lawsuit was one of several that led to the Brown v.
+Board of Education ruling in 1954 that racially integrated schools.